 The only surface evidence that can be attributed directly to Sevier thrusting is the highly contorted strata of the Arapien Shale.

 It is possible, however, that the unconformity that occurs between the Arapien Shale and strata of the North Horn, Green River, and Goldens Ranch Formations may be related to the Sevier orogenic event.

 A recent study by Sims and Morris (1989) indicates that thrusting of a competent unit over an incompetent unit (e.g., the Sevier fold-and-thrust belt) will cause the incompetent unit to shorten and thicken close to the hinterland, and uplift will occur over the thickened region.
 As a result, the incompetent unit should be highly deformed, as is the Arapien Shale.
-Another possible result of this process is the formation of topographic highs in the area of thickening.
-Standlee (1985, personal communication to S. Mattox) suggested that thrusting and folding indirectly may have/ caused the local Indianola highs observed by Weiss (1969) and Mattox (1986).
+Another possible result of this process is the formation of topographic highs in the area of thickening Standlee (1985, personal communication to S. Mattox) suggested that thrusting and folding indirectly may have caused the local Indianola highs observed by Weiss (1969) and Mattox (1986).

-It is also possible that the paleo-highs are the result of diapiric movement of the Arapien Shale.
-Differential loading or tectonic activity is often necessary to initiate diapirism (Lemon, 1985; Jackson and Talbot, 1986); the influx of coarse-grained clastic material from the highland to the west and the eastward directed thrusting that was occurring at this time would have provided both of these mechanisms.
-The presence of a thick section of oncolitic limestone on Skinner Peaks supports the theory that this area was actively rising during deposition.
+diapiric movement of the Arapien Shale.
+Differential loading or tectonic activity is often necessary to initiate diapirism (Lemon, 1985; Jackson and Talbot, 1986); the influx of coarse-grained clastics material from the highland to the west and the eastward directed thrusting that was occurring at this time would have provided both of these mechanisms.
+The presence of a thick section of oncolitic limestone on Skinner Peaks supports the theory that this area was afen alcell Crtci.